usnistgov/FIPS201/_Appendix/glossary.md

 requesting access with those previously proven and associated with the _PIV Card_ or a _derived PIV credential_ associated with the _identity_ being claimed.

+Invalidate
+: To render a credential or authenticator incapable of being used for authentication by causing its authenticator output to no longer be accepted by relying parties.

 Issuer
 : The organization that is issuing the _PIV Card_ to an _applicant_.
 Typically this is an organization for which the _applicant_ is working.